 At What Age Should I Start Taking My Child To The Dentist?

 Most pediatric dental experts agree upon taking your child to the dentist somewhere between six months and one year of age.
 It’s essential to establish good dental hygiene habits as soon as the first baby teeth come in to ensure better chances for a lifetime of healthy smiles.
 Your child will require regular checkups and cleanings every six months at a dental practice that offers dentistry for kids.
-The Dental Office at Chestnut Hill caters to the needs of patients of all ages in the Newton, MA area.
+The Dental Office At Chestnut Hill caters to the needs of patients of all ages in the Chestnut Hill, MA area.
 Call today to schedule your child’s next dental appointment!